piecioshka/game/README.md

 - ✅ Display Bounding Box of all entities
 - ✅ Scenes (create, switch)
 - ✅ UI Events on any entity (like player)
-- ✅ View Types: Top Down
+- ✅ View Types: Top Down (Gravity)

 ## Preview 🎉